 Lady Fingers/ Okra/ Bhendis is a very popular vegetable at home.
 If cooked properly with the right blend of spices these slimy green fingers can be turned into a delicious vegetable.
-I have used a combination of pepper and fried garlic to add flavour to this dish.
+I have used a combination of pepper and fried garlic to add flavor to this dish.
 It is truly worth trying.
 Served best with chappatis or curd rice.

 Ingredients: Serves 4